dbt-labs/docs.getdbt.com/website/docs/guides/orchestration/custom-cicd-pipelines/4-dbt-cloud-job-on-pr.md

 Add this as a macro to your project.
 It takes 2 arguments that lets you control which schema get dropped:
   - `age_in_days`: The number of days since the schema was last altered before it should be dropped (default 10 days)
-  - `databse_to_clean`: The name of the database to remove schemas from
+  - `database_to_clean`: The name of the database to remove schemas from

 ```sql
 {#